aholinch/sgp4/README.md

 The astrodynamics calculations are all implemented as static functions in the SGP4 class/module.
 The ElsetRec datastructure is used to maintain initialization state across those methods.
 For convenience, I have implemented the TLE class.
 The constructor accepts the two lines of the the two-line element set as arguments.
 To then propagate (simulate) the orbit, I have implemented a few getRV methods in each language.
 One will accept the number of minutes since the epoch as an argument.
 In most languages, I've also implemented a version of getRV that accepts a Date or DateTime object to simulate the orbit at a specific point in time.
 Sometimes, if I didn't find a helper class in the target language that I liked, I simply used the number of milliseconds since January 1, 1970 as the argument.

 # Languages
+I've delivered production code in all of these languages.
 * [C](#c)
 * [C++](#c-1)
 * [C#](#c-2)